carimura/vista/README.md

 ## Known Issues

-- Minio gives a 429 Too Many Requests when firing the webhook under load.
+- Minio gives a 429 Too Many Requests when firing the webhook under a tiny amount of load.
 WTF Minio.

 ## Future Work Ideas

-- Add the function count stuff to publish function
+- Add the function count stuff to the publish function
 - Add video stream as source for detect-plates, not just the flickr scraper
 - lots of dependencies still.
-Could reduce Flickr by pulling straight from Google images
+Could eliminate Flickr by pulling straight from Google images?

+Other ideas: Feel free to create GitHub issues or contact Chad